Abhicyber-code/cpp-learning-journey/README.md

 ## How to Use

-1. **Browse**: Take a look at the different folders to find topics that interest you.
-Feel free to click into any folder to see the code and explanations.
+1. **Browse**: Take a look at the different files to find topics that interest you.
+Feel free to click into any file to see the code and explanations.

 2. **Learn**: If you're new to C++, you might find it helpful to start with the basics.
 Look for folders named something like "Basics" or "GettingStarted."